hangit/iOS_SDK/iOS_Integration_Guide.md

 You can use the HangIt platform to leverage location awareness for your iOS application.

-The HangIt SDK monitors and records device location and triggers events when the boundary of a targeted location is crossed.
+ - The HangIt SDK monitors and records device location and triggers events when the boundary of a targeted location is crossed.

-The SDK also delivers local push notifications and displays rich messages you have configured in HangIt's Campaign Portal.
+ - The SDK also delivers local push notifications and displays rich messages you have configured in HangIt's Campaign Portal.

-The SDK allows your application to observe these events and deep link back into the application.
+ - The SDK allows your application to observe these events and deep link back into the application.

 ![enter image description here](https://lh3.googleusercontent.com/-3v0YFIrrfVY/VUEys0RemPI/AAAAAAAAA3g/TSzazAEXpT8/s0/hangit.png "hangit.png")

-There are three basic implementation of the Hangit SDK.
+There are three basic implementation of the HangIt SDK, indicated in grey below.
 Each provides a different level of customization for the developer.

  1. Full Message Flow ** RECOMMENDED **
- 2. Alert Notification Only
+ 2. Local Notification Only
  3. Capture the Trigger on the Location Event Only

 ![enter image description here](https://lh3.googleusercontent.com/-Xsf4iDY30-o/VVDwY9-VDSI/AAAAAAAAA4Y/Gp6B51XOvII/s0/Flow+-+Full+Service.png "Flow - Full Service.png")

-The flow chart above illustrates a full message flow which presents a local event trigger to your app, initiates a local push notification to the user, and loads the "rich" Hangit event or offer.
+The flow chart above illustrates a full message flow which presents a local event trigger to your app, initiates a local push notification to the user, and loads a "rich" message.
 It is also possible to only implement the event trigger and local push notification, or simply the event notification to the app.

-This SDK will cover the fastest way to get started with Hangit using event trigger only, and will also cover the full message flow in later sections.
+This SDK will cover the fastest way to get started with HangIt using event trigger only, and will also cover the full message flow in later sections.

 <h2> Getting Started</h2>